-December 31 year end companies: Yulon Nissan Motor Co., Ltd., Nissan Mexicana, S.A. de C.V. and 25 other overseas subsidiaries.
+December 31 year end companies: Yulon Nissan Motor Co., Ltd., Nissan Mexicana, S.A. de C.V. and 33 other overseas subsidiaries

-(2) Nissan Mexicana, S.A. de C.V. and 17 other companies whose fiscal year end is December 31 close their books of account at March 31 for consolidation reporting purpose.

-With respect to Yulon Nissan Motor Co., Ltd. and 8 other companies, the necessary adjustments were made in consolidation to reflect any significant transactions from January 1 to March 31.
+(2) Nissan Mexicana, S.A. de C.V. and 21 other companies whose fiscal year end is December 31 close their books of account at March 31 for consolidation reporting purpose.
+With respect to Yokohama Marinos Ltd. whose fiscal year end is January 31, and Yulon Nissan Motor Co., Ltd. and 12 other companies whose fiscal year end is December 31, the necessary adjustments were made in consolidation to reflect any significant transactions from February 1 to March 31 and January 1 to March 31.